-STANDARD ONE ~ The licensed midwife shall be accountable to the client, the midwifery profession and the public for safe, competent, and ethical care.
+STANDARD ONE ~ The Midwife shall be accountable to the client, the midwifery profession and the public for safe, competent, and ethical care.

-STANDARD TWO ~ The licensed midwife shall ensure that no act or omission places the client at unnecessary risk.
+STANDARD TWO ~ The Midwife shall ensure that no act or omission places the client at unnecessary risk.

-STANDARD THREE ~ Within realistic limits the licensed midwife shall provide continuity of care to the client throughout the childbearing experience according to the midwifery model of practice.
+STANDARD THREE ~ The Midwife shall, within realistic limits, provide continuity of care to the client throughout the childbearing experience according to the midwifery model of care.

-STANDARD FOUR ~ The licensed midwife shall respect the autonomy of the mentally competent adult woman and work in partnership with her, recognizing individual and shared responsibilities.
-The licensed midwife recognizes the healthy woman as the primary decision maker throughout the childbearing experience.
+STANDARD FOUR ~ The Midwife shall respect the autonomy of the mentally competent adult woman by working in partnership with her and recognizing individual and shared responsibilities.
+The Midwife recognizes the healthy woman as the primary decision maker throughout the childbearing experience.

-STANDARD FIVE ~ The licensed midwife shall uphold the client's right to make informed choices about the manner and circumstance of normal pregnancy and childbirth and shall facilitate this process by providing complete, relevant, objective information in a non-authoritarian and supportive manner, while continually assessing safety considerations and the risks to the client and informing her of same.
+STANDARD FIVE ~ The Midwife shall uphold the client's right to make informed choices about the manner and circumstance of normal pregnancy and childbirth and facilitates this process by providing complete, relevant, objective information in a non-authoritarian and supportive manner, while continually assessing safety considerations and risks to the client and informing her of same.

-STANDARD SIX ~ The licensed midwife shall collaborate with other healthcare professionals and, when the client's condition or needs exceed the midwife's scope of practice, shall consult with and refer to a physician or other appropriate healthcare provider.
+STANDARD SIX ~ The Midwife shall confer and collaborate with other healthcare professionals, including other midwives, as is necessary to professionally meet the client's needs.
+When the client's condition or needs exceed the Midwife's scope of practice or personal practice guidelines, the Midwife shall consult with and refer to a physician or other appropriate healthcare provider.

-STANDARD SEVEN ~ Should the pregnancy become high-risk and require that primary care be transferred to a physician, the licensed midwife may continue to counsel, support, and advise the client at her request.
+STANDARD SEVEN ~ Should the pregnancy become high-risk and primary care be transferred to a physician, the Midwife may continue to counsel, support and advise the client at her request.

-STANDARD EIGHT ~ The licensed midwife shall maintain complete and accurate health care records.
+STANDARD EIGHT ~ The Midwife shall maintain complete and accurate health care records.

-STANDARD NINE ~ The licensed midwife shall ensure confidentiality of information except with the client's consent, or as required to be disclosed by law, or in extraordinary circumstances where the failure to disclose will result in immediate and grave harm to the client, baby, or other immediate family members.
+STANDARD NINE ~ The Midwife shall ensure confidentiality of information except with the client's consent, or as required to be disclosed by law, or in extraordinary circumstances where the failure to disclose will result in immediate and grave harm to the client, baby or other immediate family members or professional care providers.

-STANDARD TEN ~ The licensed midwife shall make every effort to ensure that a second midwife or a qualified birth attendant who is currently certified in neonatal resuscitation and cardiopulmonary resuscitation assist at every birth.
+STANDARD TEN ~ Where geographically feasible, the Midwife shall make a good faith effort to ensure that a second midwife, or a qualified birth attendant certified in neonatal resuscitation and cardiopulmonary resuscitation, is available during the delivery.

-STANDARD ELEVEN ~ The licensed midwife shall order, prescribe or administer only those prescription drugs and procedures as authorized in the Licensed Midwifery Practice Act, Section 2514 and shall do so in accordance with the client's informed consent.
+STANDARD ELEVEN ~ The Midwife shall order or administer only those prescription drugs and procedures that are consistent with the Midwife's professional training, community standards and the provisions of Licensed Midwifery Practice and shall do so only in accordance with the client's informed consent.

-STANDARD TWELVE ~ The licensed midwife shall order, perform, collect samples for, or interpret those screening and diagnostic tests for, a woman or newborn as identified in the Licensed Midwifery Practice Act, Section 2514 and in accordance with the client's informed consent.
+STANDARD TWELVE ~ The Midwife shall order, perform, collect samples for or interpret those screening and diagnostic tests for a woman or newborn which are consistent with the Midwife's professional training, community standards, and provisions of the Licensed Midwifery Practice Act, and shall do so only in accordance with the client's informed consent.

-STANDARD THIRTEEN ~ The licensed midwife shall participate in the continuing education and evaluation of self, colleagues, and the maternity care system.
+STANDARD THIRTEEN ~ The Midwife shall participate in the continuing education and evaluation of self, colleagues and the maternity care system.

-STANDARD FOURTEEN~ The licensed midwife shall critically assess evidence-based research findings for use in practice and shall support research activities.
+STANDARD FOURTEEN ~ The Midwife shall critically assess evidence-based research findings for use in practice and shall support research activities.

-SB 1479 ~ Amendment to the Licensed Midwifery Practice Act of 1993

-Section 4 ~ THE LEGISLATURE FINDS AND DECLARES THAT:
+SB 1479 ~ Amendment to the Licensed Midwifery Practice Act of 1993 Section 4 ~ THE LEGISLATURE FINDS AND DECLARES THAT: